David H. Linder: Career

-1931: Linder returned to Harvard University and became an instructor in Cryptogamic Botany.
+In 1931, he returned to Harvard University and became an instructor in Cryptogamic Botany.
 He also assisted one of his mentors, Dr. Weston, at the Biological Laboratories.

-1932: Linder began to work as a curator at the Farlow Herbarium, Harvard University.
+The following year, he began to work as a curator at Harvard's Farlow Herbarium.

-1939: Linder and his assistant, Miss Harris, started assembling a card index of 2335 pictures of botanists and mycologists ranging from group photographs to formal portraits.
+In 1939, Linder and his assistant, Hilda Harris, started assembling a card index of 2335 pictures of botanists and mycologists ranging from group photographs to formal portraits.

-1943: Linder founded Farlowia, a prestigious quarterly journal that included articles up to 100 pages, exclusively on non-vascular cryptograms and fungi.
+In 1943, Linder founded Farlowia, a prestigious quarterly journal that included articles up to 100 pages, exclusively on non-vascular cryptograms, fungi, and the history of botany.

 Contributions to Mycology

 Collections: Linder added about 200,000 specimens to the Farlow Herbarium.
-Important collections included the Bartholomew Fungi, the Sprague Lichens, Mrs. E. B. Blackford’s fungi, and Miss Lizzie Allen’s paintings of higher fungi, etc.
+Important collections included the Bartholomew Fungi, the Sprague Lichens, Mrs. E. B. Blackford’s fungi, and Miss Lizzie Allen’s paintings of higher fungi, etc. He issued the exsiccata series Reliquiae Farlowianae (1934-1946).